neelsmith/horace/README.md

 # Horace
-A repository used for parsing digital Latin corpora from Horace, with functionality for multiple machines from Docker.
+A repository used for parsing digital Latin corpora from Horace, with functionality for multiple machine-operators from Docker.

 ## Using `tabulae` with This Repository